trantorLiu/suggestgrid-ruby/API.md

 ## Recommnedation Methods
 Recommnedation methods are for getting recommended items for users, or recommended users for items.
-[Recommendations documentation](http://www.suggestgrid.com/docs/recommendations) is available for an overview.
+Refer to [recommendations](http://www.suggestgrid.com/docs/recommendations) for an overview.

 ### Gets Recommended Users
 > `get_recommended_users(body)`